 The Guardian Right is a physical holding that simplifies the Torrens process and ensures the title remains unimpeded.
 The only crossover occurs with existing mortgages, where the Guardian Right remains unrecognised.
 When a Guardian Right (an equitable interest) is created, trust law applies, making the landholder a trustee for the guardian beneficiary according to a trust deed.
 All property owners retain the legal right to create equitable interests and trust deeds.

-The Guardian Right Terms Agreement serves as the registry trust deed, making the Guardian Right tradeable.
+The Guardian Right Terms Agreement serves as the registry Trust Deed, making the Guardian Right tradeable.
 Guardian fixtures are fixed within the trustee-beneficiary relationship, while also being transferable under the ownership framework set by the terms agreement (trust deed).
 The layered legal structure gives the Torrens titleholder primary status as property beneficiary, with the Guardian Right holding secondary status.
 However, with respect to personal property—where the Guardian Right applies—the holder is afforded equal priority.